• Home

 Karate can be of great benefit to all those involved in bullying.
 Kids who tend to bully

-learn about control/discipline and not to “act out” due to having a healthy outlet for their stress, anger and issues to be healed and released.
+learn about self control and not to “act out” due to having a healthy outlet for their stress, anger and issues to be healed and released.
 Children who are bullied become empowered and learn how to exist without fear through confidence in their own abilities.

 QUALITY INSTRUCTION

-Crucial to your child's success as a martial artist is the integrity and authenticity of the school they attend and its instructors.
+Crucial to your child's success as a martial artist is the integrity and ability of their instructors.
 Today there are many choices for your child's martial arts education- be sure you are making the right choice by researching where you will send your family.
 Look for an instructor who "walks the walk" and is the type of martial artist you would want your child to be.
 Check out their qualifications, training philosophies and watch how they interact with the students.
-Make sure they have spent the years of training required to know the art and acquired the gift of teaching it to children in a healthy and meaningful way.
+Make sure they have spent the years of training required to master the art and acquired the gift of teaching it to children in a healthy and meaningful way.

 Get Started!